hopin-team/module-federation-workshop/README.md

 ### 🏋️‍♀️ Bonus React exercise 2

+4- If you navigate to http://localhost:8885/sessions or http://localhost:8886/reception you'll see that the remotes don't work in isolation anymore.
+How can you fix that?
+Hint, what history is being rendered when `reception` or `sessions` are not mounted by the `host`?

-3- Open the React dev tools and select the "Components" tab.
+5- Open the React dev tools and select the "Components" tab.
 In the home page (http://localhost:8887) you'll see that there are 3 React apps.
 In the home page we don't display `sessions` nor `reception`, why should we mount them?
 How would you mount only one React app on http://localhost:8887 ?